 Our worship mostly follows traditional Anglican liturgical forms, using both official Prayer Books (the traditional Book of Common Prayer and the more contemporary language Book of Alternative Services).
 Our services are formal, but not stuffy.
-Sunday morning services are followed by coffee and treats as the community enjoys each other's company.
-We do not have a Sunday School, but children are always welcome.
-Some of our Special Services are particularly accessible to younger folk, and our Food for Souls and Bodies events are tailored for the young as well as the young at heart.
+In non-pandemic times Sunday morning services are followed by coffee and treats as the community enjoys each other's company.
+We do not have a Sunday School, but children are always welcome, and many of our Special Services are particularly accessible to younger folk.

 Sunday at 9:00 a.m.

 Holy Communion using an older form of language.
 This service is shorter (about 45 minutes), quieter (from 10 to 25 people typically attend, but more during the pandemic), features a sermon, and does not have music.

 Wednesday at 10:00 a.m. -- suspended during the pandemic

 In normal times we have this service in the side chapel, Holy Communion using an older form of language.
 This service is short (about 35 minutes), very quiet (from 5 to 10 people typically attend), features a homily (a short sermon), and does not have music.